Yellow With Black Spots Caterpillar

 Q: Are all yellow and black spotted caterpillars poisonous or harmful?

 A: No, not all.
-While many species utilize aposematism and possess defensive mechanisms, some are harmless.
-However, it's always best to err on the side of caution and avoid handling any unknown caterpillar.
+Worth adding: while many species work with aposematism and possess defensive mechanisms, some are harmless.
+That said, it's always best to err on the side of caution and avoid handling any unknown caterpillar Small thing, real impact..

 Q: How can I identify a specific species of yellow and black spotted caterpillar?